 Tip 1: Keep videos between 3-5 minutes.
 When people see a lengthy video, such as 10 minutes, they tend to scroll past.
 The average time a person watches a video on Instagram is 3-10 seconds.

 Tip 2: Keep in mind the use of a thumbnail and the proper dimensions for the video.
 When videos are not cropped correctly, users are less likely to watch.
 Recently I posted a video on my IGTV about suicide prevention.
 Video posts are an incredible way to build a deep connection with people in the community.
 You have an inspirational message to share, go for it!

 Build A Community

 Tagging other accounts in your posts is a great way to build community, but do not overdo it!
-When I see a post that has a ridiculous amount of random and irrelevant tags it comes off as thirsty for likes.
+If you see an awesome mental health post by someone else, repost it on your feed, but always credit them.

 #Hashtags are important for your content to be seen.
 Make sure you use relevant hashtags according to what you post.
-Search hashtags that correlate with what you are posting, and look at what hashtags other mental health influencers use.
-Remember it is better to be authentic than it is to trend so try to use unique hashtags.
-It will most likely get your content seen by more users.
+Search hashtags that correlate with what you are posting.
+Use an Instagram #hashtag generator, such as Display Purposes to find relevant and popular hashtags.

 Commenting, reposting, tagging and sharing the content of other users is a great way to show your support.

 Tip 1: In the mental health community people want to be seen, so respond to every comment you receive genuinely.

 Tip 2: Share other users inspirational posts to your InstaStory.
 Always credit the person who posted the original content